RubenKelevra/Sony-WH-1000XM5/README.md

 - `Deesser` might come handy on poor audio recordings on voice
 - `Filter` comes handy on poor audio recordings with microphone rumbing
 - `Noise Reduction` might come handy on *very* poor recordings of voice, where you may want to blend out background noise.

+Note: The first equalizer are intentionally empty, it is used to reduce the input volume to roughtly the same amount the second EQ changes it.
+So it won't blow your ears out to deactivate the (real) second EQ, if you want to compare.